nilaybhatia/Uni-Tasks/README.md

 Same as previous.

 ### Additional feature added:
+* Recent questions on SpaceX fetched from Space Exploration Stack Exchange

-It is highly likely that the user will be interested in questions related to the SpaceX company.
+ >It is highly likely that the user will be interested in questions related to the SpaceX company.
 Hence I've used the StackExchange API to fetch recent questions with [```spacex```](https://space.stackexchange.com/questions/tagged/spacex) tag.

 ![Recent question on SpaceX](/images/spacex_questions.PNG)

 ---

+* Efficient API call
+> I am calling the API with all the 4 queries only if new data has been added on the website providing the API.
+Else, I am displaying data from our database.
+This way, the website calls the API only when it is loaded for the 1st time.
+The next time reload button is pressed, we fetch data directly from our local database, leading to fast and optimised experience.
 ## Instructions to run the project locally
 1. `git clone https://www.github.com/nilaybhatia/Forum.git`
 2. `cd Forum/`